 3. Add More White Space

 This trend has made our list before, but it’s not going anywhere.
 In fact, visitors are demanding more “breathing room” than ever in the content they consume.
-More empty space, less of everything else.
+More empty space and easier to consume content is crucial in effective web design right now.

 4. Have Some Fun